 For more information on Lyme disease, please visit https://novascotia.ca/dhw/CDPC/lyme.asp

 As noted above, the Municipality has committed to funding and working in partnership with the Public Health Agency of Canada on a three-year bait station research project, and with Nova Scotia Public Health on an educational campaign.

 - The bait station program will see bait stations set up in a controlled area of the county, designed to attract and treat deer to reduce or eliminate the population of black legged ticks.
 If you’re walking in the woods and come across a bait station, please exercise caution and do not touch the bait station.

-- We are developing and funding a public education campaign which will include radio and newspaper ads, a social media campaign and pop up booths at community events.
+- We have funded a public education campaign which includes radio and newspaper ads, a social media campaign and pop up booths at community events.

-- We will be installing additional signage in parks, outdoor facilities and on trails to reinforce the importance of daily tick checks.
+- We have installed additional signage in parks, outdoor facilities and on trails to reinforce the importance of daily tick checks.

 Lyme Disease Information presented to Council can be found at the following link, under "2017 Minutes, Agendas and Recordings", and then under "Policy & Strategy 05/16/17": http://www.modl.ca/municipal-council/agendas-and-minutes/policy-strategy-committee